Efficient comparison of independence structures of log-linear models: Approach for an efficient comparison

 \begin{restatable*}{lemma}{singleinter} Let $f$ and $g$ be two arbitrary features over $X_V$, and let $X_i \neq X_j$ be any two different variables in $X_V$.
 Then, the intersection of the FC contexts $\Xijof{f}$ and $\Xijof{g}$ can be efficiently computed as

 where ${f} \cupij {g}$ is a feature union over $(i,j)$ of ${f}$ and ${g}$ according to ~\autoref{def:unionij}, and $C_1(f),\,C_1(g)$ and $C_2(f,g)$ are defined in Eqs.~\ref{eq:C1}-\ref{eq:C2} in \autoref{T:method}.
-Note that the ambiguous definition of~\autoref{def:unionij} is valid, since the assignments for $X_i$ and $X_j$ are only needed by the $\Xij$ function to be non-empty (the values that these pair of variables take in the features need not be equal in both $f$ and $g$, since by their presence they encode a dependency among the distributions of the variables).
+Note that the ambiguous definition of~\autoref{def:unionij} is valid, since the assignments for $X_i$ and $X_j$ are only needed by the $\Xij$ function to be non-empty (the values that these variables take in the features need not be equal in both $f$ and $g$, since only by their presence in the scope of said features they encode a dependency among the distributions of the variables).

-In words, for there to be a non-empty intersection, both $X_i$ and $X_j$ must be present in both features and these features must have no incompatible assignments. \end{restatable*}
+In other words, for there to be a non-empty intersection, both $X_i$ and $X_j$ must be present in both features and these features must have no incompatible assignments. \end{restatable*}

 \begin{proof} See~\ref{app:lemmas}. \end{proof}